The Greenhouse centre provides free health care services and housing and welfare advice for homeless people in Hackney.

 - links to other support services

-1DY from Monday to Friday.
-Advice sessions are booked on a first come first
+Thursday morning drop-in.
+Advice sessions are booked on a first come

-served basis so it is advisable to arrive early.
+first served basis so it is advisable to arrive early

 The Greenhouse is located at: